 - Must be registered as an RN in country of origin

-- Have a minimum of 1125 hours of nursing experience or graduated from a basic nursing education program within the last 4 years
+- Must have a minimum of 1125 hours of nursing experience within the last 4 years

 - Pass the OMNI Comprehensive Nursing assessment